-'Engineering Mathematics 4th Edition' provides a follow-up to 'Basic Engineering Mathematics' and a lead into 'Higher Engineering Mathematics'.
+Engineering Mathematics 5th Edition provides a follow-up to Basic Engineering Mathematics and a lead into Higher Engineering Mathematics 5th Edition.

-This textbook contains over 900 worked problems, followed by some 1700 further problems (all with answers).
-The further problems are contained within some 208 Exercises; each Exercise follows on directly from the relevant section of work, every two or three pages.
-In addition, the text contains 234 multiple-choice questions.
+This textbook contains over 1000 worked problems, followed by some 1750 further problems (all with answers).
+The further problems are contained within some 220 Exercises; each Exercise follows on directly from the relevant section of work, every two or three pages.
+In addition, the text contains 238 multiple-choice questions.
 Where at all possible, the problems mirror practical situations found in engineering and science.
 500 line diagrams enhance the understanding of the theory.

-At regular intervals throughout the text are some 16 Assignments to check understanding.
-For example, Assignment 1 covers material contained in Chapters 1 to 4, Assignment 2 covers the material in Chapters 5 to 8, and so on.
-These Assignments do not have answers given since it is envisaged that lecturers could set the Assignments for students to attempt as part of their course structure.
-Lecturers' may obtain a complimentary set of solutions of the Assignments in an Instructor's Manual available from the publishers via the internet - full worked solutions and mark scheme for all the Assignments are contained in this Manual, which is available to lecturers only.
-To obtain a password please e-mail j.blackford@elsevier.com with the following details: course title, number of students, your job title and work postal address.
+At regular intervals throughout the text are some 18 Revision tests to check understanding.
+For example, Revision test 1 covers material contained in Chapters 1 to 4, Revision test 2 covers the material in Chapters 5 to 8, and so on.
+These Revision Tests do not have answers given since it is envisaged that lecturers could set the tests for students to attempt as part of their course structure.
+Lecturers' may obtain a complimentary set of solutions of the Revision Tests in an Instructor's Manual available from the publishers via the internet - see below.